-The half-net assets estimate, framed on the lines indicated above 42. showed that the existing demand could be sub-The grounds for enhancement. stantially enhanced in every circle.
+42. The half-net assets estimate, framed on the lines indicated above The grounds for enhancement.
+Showed that the existing demand could be substantially enhanced in every circle.
 In deciding what enhancement was practicable and desirable, regard had to be paid to many considerations.
 On the one hand, there had been a large development of resources evidenced by extensions of the cultivated and canal-irrigated areas, by the sinking of wells, the growth of population and increase in the number of agricultural stock.
 The cropping figures by soils showed a higher standard of security.
-Cash rents had arisen much and the rates of kind rents were appreciably higher.
+Cash ronts had arisen much and the rates of kind rents were appreciably higher.
 Their value, when commuted into eash, had increased roughly in proportion to the rise in the value of agricultural produce, and even when allowance had been made for additional expenses borne by the landlord, it was clear that the latter's profits were substantially larger than at settlement.
 A higher scale of kharaba allowances than had been contemplated by Mr. Maclagan had lowered the practical incidence of his assessment.